derPierrre/llm-mas-process-discovery-data/README.md

 ```

 ### LLM Models
-- `GeminiPro` (in the traces these models can sometimes be called Vertex as well, since they were accessed via the Vertex Platform)
+- `GeminiPro` (in the traces, these models can sometimes be called Vertex as well, since they were accessed via the Vertex Platform)
 - `Mistral`
 - `Deepseek`